Kanthaswamy: Development

-After the vigilante film Samurai, actor Vikram decides to do another vigilante film.
-In January 2007, early reports suggested that Kalaipuli International were set to make a film starring Vikram directed by Susi Ganesan, titled Kanthaswamy for a release during Diwali 2007.
-Soon after the announcement, Shriya Saran, who was acting in Sivaji: The Boss at the time, was chosen to play the heroine.
-However, due to Vikram and Shriya's projects, the film was delayed and the first schedule was postponed to July 2007.
-The film's first photo shoot was carried out in June 2007 at Muthukadu near Chennai featuring the lead actors.
-The film began filming a pre-launch trailer, the first of its kind in Tamil cinema, to be screened at the launch, with Hari, Susi Ganesan and fashion designer Chetan travelling to Malaysia to look for Hollywood-inspired costumes.

 The inauguration of Kanthaswamy took place on 22 September 2007 at the Devi Paradise theatre in Chennai.
 For the event, a unique electronic invitation, made in China, was presented to guests who had been invited.
 The invitation was the size of a laptop and featured an 8-minute trailer of Kanthaswamy.
 Each invitation had cost about Rs.
 15,000, making it the most expensive invitation in Indian film history.
 Following the launch ceremony, the team announced they had adopted two villages near Madurai; Sangampatti and Gandhi Nagar, to shoot in initially and then to provide basic amenities like school and proper roads among other things to the villagers for a year.
 The team, who were praised for their actions, were the first production team to take part in such activity in Tamil cinema.

 In November 2007, the shooting was halted temporarily due to an accident that occurred at the shooting spot at the Chennai Boat Club.
 Cameraman Ekambaram was canning the shots as per director Susi Ganesan's instructions when a pole erected on the sets unexpectedly fell on the director's head, resulting in an injury.
 The film finished schedules at Italy, where the trailer was filmed as well as schedules in Tanzania, Kenya and Switzerland.
 During the production of the film, actor Raghuvaran died suddenly and hence subsequently, his role was replaced by Ashish Vidyarthi, which also led to a delay in the release of the film.
 A schedule in locations in Mexico was also held, after the team went location hunting there, with a song and several scenes canned.
-The film, initially described as a "hilarious comedy", was rumoured to be a remake of the American cult hit The Breakfast Club, however Susi Ganesan has claimed that the film has a more Robin Hood feel to it.